-If you like driving down narrow winding country lanes without an idea where you are heading (except me, I have an amazing sat-nav) then this place could be for you.
-If you do are the sort of person that is uncomfortable eating a bacon sandwich in front of a pig then turn back.
+If you like driving down narrow winding country lanes without an idea where you’re heading then this place could be for you.
+But you do are the sort of person that is uncomfortable eating a bacon sandwich in front of a pig then turn back.
 Stop reading!
-For the rest of us, this cafe is a reward for that pain in the botty of a journey.
+For the rest of us, this caff is a little carrot for the stick that is navigating back-lanes to find it.

 This place is a farm by the way.
-You park up, walk through to a sort of outhouse (maybe an ex-abbatoir) which is now a small cafe.
+You park up, walk through to a sort of outhouse (maybe an ex-abattoir) which is now a small cafe.
 We found a pleasant lady there to serve us and ordered a breakie each.
-You can sit inside and look through windows at a few of the farm animals dotted around the place but most prefer to sit outside and oggle the views and the animals;
+You can sit inside and look through windows at a few of the farm animals dotted around the place but most prefer to sit outside, weather permitting, and ogle the odd piglet.

-Luckily there were no kids and not too many visitors and most of them were cyclists.
+Luckily there were no kids (other than the goats) and not too many visitors and most of them were cyclists.
 We were pleasantly accosted by Bob the chicken (who is half-blind) and a few old Staffies, not of which tried to savage us whilst eating agreeable fry-ups accompanied by some passable Americanos.

-So if you can be arsed to drive/cycle there it’s worth a visit to chill and look at goats.
+So if you can be smegged to drive/cycle here it’s worth a visit to chill and look at goats.
 You could get pecked or chewed but it’s a change from having your eardrums burst at Costa by Mr Tamper.

-Update: They have no stopped allowing you to get near the animals (it’s cordoned off) but you can view them from afar.
-Some titheads hassled the animals and did various stupid things and pissed off the owners.
-Well done you pricks!
-We should kill you, grind you up and feed you to Alfie.
+Update: They have now stopped allowing you to get near the animals (it’s cordoned off) but you can view them from afar.
+Some titheads hassled the animals and did various stupid things.
+Hopefully the culprits were caught, ground into animal feed and given to Alfie!

 Good: Reasonable food.
 Friendly staff and critters.
 Views.

 Bad: A bit of a trek.